 Below is a list of the only GMAT books and resources you will ever need to use.
 So don’t feel overwhelmed.
 Your prep starts and stops with the material below.

-Best of the best books – Manhattan GMAT (MGMAT)
+Best GMAT Books of 2015: Manhattan GMAT (MGMAT)

 This series is the GMAT bible.
 Don’t just learn a bunch of nifty tricks; learn the fundamentals behind the questions, so you won’t just be flailing about test day, relying only on guessing strategies.